epirus-io/epirus.github.io/docs/sdk/cli.md

 Additionally, for OpenAPI services, the following properties can be used:

 - `WEB3J_OPENAPI_NAME`
-  Project name
+  Project name.
+This will also be the default Oepn API context path but can be changed through the Open API Gradle plugin.
 - `WEB3J_OPENAPI_CONTRACT_ADDRESSES`
-  Pre-deployed contract addresses as a map (Contract1=0x...,Contract2=0x...)
+  Pre-deployed contract addresses as a comma-separated list of pairs `<contract name>=<hex address>` (ie. Contract1=0x...,Contract2=0x...)
 - `WEB3J_OPENAPI_HOST`
-  Hostname for service, defaults to localhost
+  Hostname for service, defaults to `localhost`
 - `WEB3J_OPENAPI_PORT`
-  Port to bind to, defaults to 9090
+  Port to bind to, defaults to `9090`

 ## Running your application without an Epirus account